Terms Of Service

 K. No Third-Party Beneficiaries.
 There are no third-party beneficiaries of these Terms, except as may be described in the Enterprise Agreement or in Section 18 (Notice Regarding Apple).

 L. Notices.
-All notices under these Terms must be in writing, and will be considered given: (1) upon delivery, if delivered personally or by internationally recognized courier service; (2) three business days after being sent, if delivered by U.S. registered or certified mail (return receipt requested); or (3) upon acknowledgement of receipt, if delivered by email.
-Either party may update its notice address by notice to the other party in accordance with this Section.
+All notices under these Terms must be in writing, and will be considered given: (1) upon delivery, if delivered personally or by internationally recognized courier service; (2) three business days after being sent, if delivered by U.S. registered or certified mail (return receipt requested); or (3) upon receipt, if delivered by email.
+Notices to you may be made via either regular mail or email to the email address you have provided us.
 All notices to OpenReel will be sent to:

 ClearDoc, Inc. dba OpenReel